-every once in a while it’s fun to type one of your own album or song titles into a search engine to see what pops up. sometimes you find out someone played one of your songs on their college radio show six years ago without you ever knowing. or maybe someone wrote about your music on their blog.
+Every once in a while it’s fun to type one of your own album or song titles into a search engine to see what pops up.
+Sometimes you find out someone played one of your songs on their college radio show six years ago without you ever knowing.
+Or maybe someone wrote about your music on their blog.

-you find other things as well.
+You find other things as well.

-as i’ve mentioned a couple times now, i’ve been slowly picking away at remastering a whole slew of albums. at the moment i’m working on LOVE SONGS FOR NIHILISTS.
+As I’ve mentioned a couple times now, I’ve been slowly picking away at remastering a whole slew of albums.
+At the moment I’m working on LOVE SONGS FOR NIHILISTS.

-for years i’ve been meaning to tweak the packaging for this one. on the tray insert, beneath the place where the CD sits, there are several links to internet places that no longer exist, like my now-long-dead myspace and CBC radio 3 pages. the formatting of the booklet also came out a little wonky the first time around (that was my doing), and i wouldn’t mind fixing it now that i know a bit more about the whole graphic design thing.
+For years I’ve been meaning to tweak the packaging for this one.
+On the tray insert, beneath the place where the CD sits, there are several links to internet places that no longer exist, like my now-long-dead Myspace and CBC Radio 3 pages.
+The formatting of the booklet also came out a little wonky the first time around (that was my doing) and I wouldn’t mind fixing it now that I know a bit more about the whole graphic design thing.

-the best way i can figure it, a few years ago this dude did an internet search to see if there were any albums out there with the name he wanted to give his EP. he must have ended up here, must have seen i’d already made an album with the same name, and then he must have decided not only was he going to keep the name, but he was going to steal my cover art while he was at it, to save himself the trouble of making his own.
+The best way I can figure it, a few years ago this dude did an internet search to see if there were any albums out there with the name he wanted to give his EP.
+He must have ended up here, must have seen I’d already made an album with the same name, and then he must have decided not only was he going to keep the name, but he was going to steal my cover art while he was at it to save himself the trouble of making his own.

-either that, or he found his way here some other way, didn’t have that album title in his head to begin with, and decided he liked the name and the cover image enough to appropriate both of them.
+Either that, or he found his way here some other way, didn’t have that album title in his head to begin with, and decided he liked the name and the cover image enough to appropriate both of them.

-here’s what the cover of my album looks like.
+Here’s what the cover of my album looks like.

-i’m the first one to admit it’s not some of my more creative work in the design department. i had the title kicking around for years but could never come up with an idea for an image that made sense with it. i was writing and recording the songs that make up this record in the middle of a pretty strange emotional time in my life, and when it came down to it, simple white text on a black background felt about right.
+I’m the first one to admit it’s not some of my more creative work in the design department.
+I had the title kicking around for years but could never come up with an idea for an image that made sense with it.
+I was writing and recording the songs that make up this record in the middle of a pretty strange emotional time in my life, and when it came down to it, simple white text on a black background felt about right.

-now here’s his album cover art.
+Now here’s his album cover art.

-i don’t claim ownership of any phrases in the english language. there are tons of albums and songs out there that share names, themes, chord progressions, lyrics…you name it. so if someone puts out an album or song that happens to have the same name as one of mine, even if it isn’t a straight coincidence, that doesn’t bother me. it’s bound to happen sooner or later.
+I don’t claim ownership of any phrases in the English language.
+There are tons of albums and songs out there that share names, themes, chord progressions, lyrics…you name it.
+So if someone puts out an album or song that happens to have the same name as one of mine, even if it isn’t a straight coincidence, that doesn’t bother me.
+It’s bound to happen sooner or later.

-if you really feel a need to have cover art that looks similar to mine, at least use your own font and make something yourself that’s inspired by what i did. it would take you all of fifteen seconds. invest a minute or two of your life and you could probably come up with something better than what i did back in 2010.
+If you really feel a need to have cover art that looks similar to mine, at least use your own font and make something yourself that’s inspired by what i did.
+It would take you all of fifteen seconds.
+Invest a minute or two of your life and you could probably come up with something better than what I did back in 2010.

-i’m sure there are some people in the world who would find a way to interpret something like this as a warped compliment. i’m not one of them. i don’t like it when someone steals my shit. it’s not like he stole my songs, so i’m not livid about it. but i have to say the whole thing is a little weird to me. i don’t understand why anyone would go to the trouble of doing a thing like this. you steal an image that has nothing for the eyes to get lost in, you can’t even be bothered to copy it at a reasonable resolution, and then you type your name beneath the title and pretend it’s yours? really?
+I’m sure there are some people in the world who would find a way to interpret something like this as a warped compliment.
+I’m not one of them.
+I don’t like it when someone steals my shit.
+It’s not like he stole my songs, so I’m not livid about it.
+But I have to say the whole thing is a little weird to me.
+I don’t understand why anyone would go to the trouble of doing a thing like this.
+You steal an image that has nothing for the eyes to get lost in, you can’t even be bothered to copy it at a reasonable resolution, and then you type your name beneath the title and pretend it’s yours?
+Really?

-if i’d included my name on the cover along with the title of the album, i imagine he would have crossed it out and penciled his in above it, thinking no one would notice.
+If I’d included my name on the cover along with the title of the album, I imagine he would have crossed it out and penciled his in above it, thinking no one would notice.

-it’s a whole lot more rewarding to put a little thought and effort into creating a visual component to your music that’s yours, or even asking a talented friend to make you some art, than it is to steal something someone else has already done. believe me. try coming up with your own stuff. the rest of us do.
+It’s a whole lot more rewarding to put a little thought and effort into creating a visual component to your music that’s yours — or even to ask a talented friend to make you some art — than it is to steal something someone else has already done.
+Believe me.